bcunningham40/SS1100_FinalProject_Group4/README.md

 ACS- ChatGPT 4o.
 Gave many prompts based on tasking.
 From there would give it step by step delinieated tasks that I wanted to see happen.
 I would try the small portions and see if they worked as intended.
 IF they did not I replied with errors or incorrect outputs.
 With so many tasks within ACS it was important to give it instructions one at a time.
 If to much was instruction was given mistakes would compound themselves and I would have to start form the top once again.

+CD&H- ChatGPT 4o.
+I used a prompt along the lines of "How to match an item in a list with an item in a nested dictionary in python" to make the parsed input to the specific subsystems, codes, and parameters within the dictionary.
+While the the result certainly was not perfect, it provided a jumping off point to tweek until the code worked.
+I tested the code provided in a python file and used trial and error until the code was working in the way that I wanted.

 7. What other resources did you use to find solutions?
 Online sites, books, references, etc.

 ACS- I looked up what CWD and its funcionality via Google because it was giving me the hardest time.
 I also watched Youtube videos on how Github worked and how to update Github from the destop app.

 9. In what way could this project be improved for future quarters?

+GitHub has been a bit of a learning curve.
+You have already mentioned in class that you plan to use it from the beginning of the quarter in the future.
+I think this would definitely be helpful.